framework-one/framework-one.github.io/source/documentation/4.0/using-di-one.markdown

 If your application is assembled from multiple modules, you may have a main bean factory containing shared CFCs and each module may also have a bean factory.
 You can tell a module's bean factory about the shared CFCs in the main bean factory using the `setParent()` method:

-    var moduleBeanFactory = new ioc("/moduleModel");
+    var moduleBeanFactory = new framework.ioc("/moduleModel");
     moduleBeanFactory.setParent( mainBeanFactory );

 This causes DI/1 to ask its parent bean factory about any beans that are requested but unknown (within the moduleBeanFactory).
 Because DI/1 uses only `containsBean(name)` and `getBean(name)` the parent bean factory does not need to be another DI/1 instance - it can be any bean factory that provides that API.

+Note that this is done automatically by FW/1 in an application with subsystems: each subsystem has its own bean factory with the main application's bean factory as the parent.

 # Bean Factory Aware

-If you need access to the bean factory itself within one of your CFCs, either declare a constructor argument called `beanFactory`, provide a `setBeanFactory( any beanFactory )` setter or declare a `beanFactory` property (with implicit setters enabled).
+If you need access to the bean factory itself within one of your CFCs, either declare a constructor argument called `beanFactory`, provide a `setBeanFactory( any beanFactory )` setter or declare `property beanFactory;` (with implicit setters enabled).
 DI/1 declares itself as a bean called `beanFactory` and will inject itself where any such dependencies appear.

 # Reference Manual